FHSLTW/gno/docs/resources/gnoland-whitepaper.md

- * There exists at this moment a US-based global surveillance system headed by Palentir which uses advanced AI to intercept, mutate, and censor sensitive information from reaching public consciousness; and Twitter is complicit.
+ * There exists at this moment a US-based global surveillance system headed by Palentir which uses advanced AI to intercept, mutate, and censor sensitive information from reaching public consciousness.

+ * Google, Wikipedia, Meta, Reddit all participate in this censorship; and even Twitter is complicit with the aforementioned censorship albiet with an alibi of it being "for the advertisers".

+ * At least some of the Rothschilds are quite litereally satanic; and in Germany there has taken root satanism that includes elements of ritual child sacrifice.

- * The dynastic elites wish for global depopulation; and Covid19 was engineered for this purpose.
+ * The dynastic European banking elites wish for global depopulation; and Covid19 was engineered for this purpose.

  * Fauci should be in jail for illegaly aiding in the development of the Covid19 virus and lying to the US Congress about it under oath.